michael35040/ledger/readme.txt

 basic is xbt or metal in and xbt or metal out.

+can probably remove xreference

+price in usd or xbt? maybe xbt to trade but have a value in $

+PROFIT:
-become market maker
-charge 1% commission
+become market maker +10%/-10% of market charge 1% trade commission

 =========